Python Turtle - Lesson 5¶

 Code flowchart:

-The structure of a full if … elif … else statement is:
+The full structure of an if … elif … else statement works like this:

 the